monicagiraldochica/bash_tutorial/docs/condition_test.md

 ### Usage of `[ "STRING1" \< "STRING2" ]`

-In the following example, I am comparing the strings "Canada" with "Colombia" and printing the one that sorts first.
-"Canada" will be printed because the first letter of both words is the same but the second letter in "Canada" (letter a) comes before the second letter in "Colombia" (letter o).
+In the following example, I am comparing the strings `Canada` with `Colombia` and printing the one that sorts first. `Canada` will be printed because the first letter of both words is the same, but the second letter in `Canada` comes before the second letter in `Colombia`.

 ```bash
 $ VAR1="Canada"